NKTKLN/telegram-news-classifier/README.md

 1. Install Poetry if you haven't already: [Poetry installation guide](https://python-poetry.org/docs/#installation).
 2. Clone the repository and navigate to the project folder.
+3. Download the model from [this link](https://files.nktkln.com/Projects/Telegram%20News%20Classifier/model/model.zip).
-3. Install the dependencies by running:
+4. Install the dependencies by running:

    ```bash
    poetry install
    ```

-4. To run the bot, use:
+5. To run the bot, use:

    ```bash
    poetry run python bot/main.py
    ```

-5. Don't forget to download the model from [this link](https://files.nktkln.com/Projects/Telegram%20News%20Classifier/model/model.zip).

 ## ✅ ToDo

 - [ ] Add a "merge" news function (combine news from different sources into the most detailed version).
 - [ ] Add deletion of topics if changes have been made to the config.
-- [ ] Implement an easier bot session configuration setup.

 ## 📃 License